Pieloth/ASUS-G713PV-fix/README.md

 Possibly works on other models from the same brand or product range too
 ## Introduction
-This utility batch script sets a few parameters in Windows 11 registry, and help stabilize the ASUS G713PV laptop.
+This .bat script sets a few parameters in Windows 11 registry, to stabilize ASUS G713PV laptop.

 Designed and tested on this laptop.
 Likely to be used also on other laptop from same model range.
 ## Issues covered